bneuhausz/bneuhausz.github.io/src/content/angular-signal-forms-are-out.md

 </form>
 ```

 First, notice that we used the built-in ``email`` validator.
-There is not much to say about it, it's working as it always had, maybe just a bit less cumbersome to set up.
+There is not much to say about it, it's working as it always has, maybe just a bit less cumbersome to set up.

 Secondly, let's talk ``required`` when it comes to the email.
 Our extra config so far consisted of just adding a ``message``, but now, we also added the ``when`` function.
 We can extract either ``value`` or ``valueOf`` from its input and use those to create our condition.
 This time I've opted for ``valueOf``, which receives ``p.canReceiveNewsletter`` as an input, which is our path to the appropriate signal and extracts its value for us.
 Since it is a boolean value, it returns either ``true`` or ``false``, which determines if the email input is required.
 Incredibly simple, right?